The Onion Movie: Premise

 The plot revolves around a fictitious Onion television news anchorman, Norm Archer (Len Cariou).
 He is forced to face a corporate takeover by Onions perennial multinational, Global Tetrahedron.
 The media conglomerate is interrupting Archer's newscasts with product placement commercials for 'Cock Puncher', the company's action movie franchise, which is a 'whap right in the nutsack' for the veteran newsman.
 Onion news is described as "fair and balanced".
 The plot is a springboard for various comedy sketches featuring The Onions satire.
-Vignettes include music videos parodies of Britney Spears ['Take Me From Behind' '...about love sneaking up on you...like...you know... from the behind.'] and Steven Seagal parodying the action hero genre he normally portrays as the world famous 'Cock Puncher'.
-The plot is interrupted by film reviewers and commentators weighing in on its progress, with one staging an immediate walkout of all African American audience members unless a positive portrayal of an African American is inserted into the plot.
+Vignettes include music videos parodies of Britney Spears ['Take Me From Behind' 'isn't sexual at all.
+It's about love sneaking up on you...like...you know... from the behind.'
+'Down on my Knees' 'is about how like, when you have a big crush on a boy, sometimes you get down on your knees and, like, beg for their love.'
+'Lollipop Love' 'is the kind of love that is just really sweet and you just kind of want to lick it, you know, and suck it.
+Like a lollipop.'
+'Shoot your Love All Over Me' 'That's about how, like, when you're in love you just wanna be covered in it.'] and Steven Seagal parodying the action hero genre he normally portrays as the world famous 'Cock Puncher'.
+The plot is interrupted by film reviewers and commentators weighing in on its progress, with one threatening an immediate walkout of all African American audience members unless a positive portrayal of an African American is inserted into the plot.